Monday, March 30, 2015

 However, the main problem with The Two Doctors, and all of the Colin Baker, is the often toxic relationship between the Sixth Doctor and his companion, Peri.
 Naturally, the first time we meet them in the story, they are bickering; The Sixth Doctor is fishing and Peri is bored.
 This moment perfectly sums up their relationship: nonstop bickering.
 These moments are supposed to be funny, but they extremely tiresome after awhile.
 Why would Peri want to travel with this Doctor?
 Why would the Doctor want a complete wet blanket like Peri as a companion?
 The plan for the Sixth Doctor was that he was supposed to start off as a bad apple, but, as his travels progressed, his lighter side would eventually emerge.
 This isn’t necessarily a bad idea, after all, that is how the First Doctor (William Hartnell) started out; in An Unearthly Child the Doctor is, essentially, the villain of the piece.
 However, there are two specific reasons why this worked so well in the Hartnell Era and why it fell flat under Colin Baker:

 1) The companions.
 An Unearthly Child is told from the point of view of school teachers, Ian Chesterton and Barbara Wright.
 They are both likable characters and their concern over one of their students, Susan, leads them directly to the Doctor and the TARDIS.
-The Doctor is initially hostile towards both of them, but, as the series progressed, he eventually warms up to them and this positive influence wears off on him.
+The Doctor is initially hostile towards both of them, but, as the series progressed, he eventually warms up to them and their positive influence wears off on him.
 They constantly challenged the Doctor and, as a result, this would force him to rethink his position on many things.
 Peri, on the other hand, just complains the entire time.
 The writers should have spent time trying to develop the relationship of the Doctor and Peri, but it virtually remained the same.
 There was some attempt, mainly by the actors, to soften the relationship in The Mysterious Planet, but it was too little too late; in fact, the next serial, Mind Warp, would be Peri’s final story.
 Also, poor Nicola Bryant, she spent most of her time on Doctor Who, running around in revealing, or tight outfits, and being leered at by grotesque alien monsters.
 There was never any real attempt to develop Peri into a competent companion, her sole function is to provide eye candy for the male viewers.

 2) The Doctor’s good side is hinted at with the close bond he shares with his granddaughter, Susan.
 The Doctor always has her best interest at heart and we, rightfully, suspect underneath his grumpy exterior that he is really a good man; he just needs Ian and Barbara to remind him of this fact.
 Our suspicions are confirmed later on in the series when the Doctor takes the orphaned Vicki under his wing.
-It’s interesting that in Vicki’s first story, The Rescue, that it the Doctor she takes an immediate liking to, while being slightly suspicious of Ian and Barbara.
+It’s interesting that in Vicki’s first story, The Rescue, that it is the Doctor she takes an immediate liking to, while being slightly suspicious of Ian and Barbara.
 There is not a hint of this in Season 22; instead we are constantly bombarded with unpleasant characters, gratuitous violence, and a very ineffectual Doctor.
 Colin Baker and Nicola Bryant did their best with the material they were given, but it wasn’t enough to overcome the poor writing and the shoddy production values.

 It can be argued that is The Two Doctors is supposed to be unpleasant, as it is an anti-meat, anti-hunting, pro-vegetarian parable by Robert Holmes.
 The problem is that whatever message Holmes was trying to get across gets lost in the endless subplots, boring villains, and ridiculous moments (Shockeye and the Second Doctor eating twelve servings at a restaurant, Oscar’s cowardice, etc).
 It’s a script that is in desperate need of a rewrite.
 Why over complicate such a straightforward message?
 If Holmes wanted to do anti-hunting story, then why not do a version of The Most Dangerous Game with the Doctor?
 The simplicity of that story is what makes it great.
 Why would you even want to shoe horn a message into a multi-Doctor story?
 It’s not exactly the ideal venue.
 Holmes was one of the better writers on Classic Who, The Two Doctors is one of his few misfires.